Yohannfra/Touche/Assembly_Guide/README.md

 By default if you touch the opponent guard it won't detect it, you must calibrate it.

 To calibrate the client you need to maintain the button of your epee on his guard until the server leds blinks in led (~3 seconds).
-If it blinks in red, an error occured and you must try again.\
+If it blinks in red, an error occurred and you must try again.\
 This need to be done each time something changes (new opponent, new weapon, new shoes, different piste ...).

 Both opponents need to do this once and the system will be good to go.